About Loom & Stars Fabrics

 Hand-dyed fabric: as the name implies, fabric (sometimes handloom, but usually not) dyed by an artisan using a variety of traditional techniques, some of which are described below.
 Sometimes natural dyes like indigo are used, rather than synthetic/chemical dyes.

 Indigo: some of our fabrics are dyed with real indigo: derived from plants, not petrochemicals.
 Indigo actually coats the fiber, so it will gradually lighten over time (think of the fading on old denim jeans).
 Wash separately when the fabric is new, as excess color may come off in the first few washes.
-Indigo is also light sensitive, so store your fabric carefully.
+Indigo is also light sensitive and should be stored with care.